apalmk/EDAV/README.md

 3. How have the most bankable directors of the older generation been performing in the past 2 decades?
 Who among them is the most versatile and the most profitable?

 Context for question 2: Martin Scorsese recently claimed that the superhero movies have been taking over the theaters and are overshadowing other good movies that released during the same time.
-He said he feels that they are like these amuzement parks and not like the cinema he grew up loving.
+He said he feels that they are like theme parks and are not like the cinema he grew up loving.
 This opinion raised a lot of eyebrows.

 Conext for question 3: The bankability of the directors (in our analysis) is measured by the revenues their movies generated.
 The higher the revenue, higher the bankability.